lthonny/translate-json/README.md

 ## Examples

-To view the examples, clone the TranslateJson repo and install the dependencies:
+To view the examples, clone the TranslateFormJson repo and install the dependencies:

 ```console
 $ git clone https://github.com/lthonny/translate-json.git --depth 1